RickDT/happyhour/README.md

 [`party/server.ts`](./party/server.ts) is the server-side code, which is responsible for handling WebSocket events and HTTP requests.

-It implements a simple counter that can be incremented by any connected client.
-The latest state is broadcast to all connected clients.

 > [!NOTE]
 > The full Server API is available at [Party.Server in the PartyKit docs](https://docs.partykit.io/reference/partyserver-api/)

 [`app/client.tsx`](./src/client.ts) is the entrypoint to client-side code.

-[`app/components/Counter.tsx`](./src/components/Counter.tsx) connects to the server, sends `increment` events on the WebSocket, and listens for updates.

 > [!NOTE]
 > The client-side reference can be found at [PartySocket in the PartyKit docs](https://docs.partykit.io/reference/partysocket-api/)